Third Anglo-Afghan War: Afghan forces

+British and Indian forces

 In meeting this threat, the British could call on a much larger force.
 In May 1919, the British and British Indian Army, not including frontier militia, totalled eight divisions, as well as five independent brigades of infantry and three of cavalry.
 However, of this force, the entire North-West Frontier Province had three infantry divisions and two cavalry brigades, although there was also GHQ India's central reserve of one infantry division and one cavalry brigade.
 From this, they formed a striking force of two infantry divisions and two cavalry brigades for offensive operations on the Kyber front with the possibility of using it also in the Tochi and Kurram areas.
 One infantry division and a so-called "mounted" brigade were also detailed for operations on the Baluchistan–Zhob front.
 There were also three frontier brigades as well as a number of frontier militia and irregular corps.

 Artillery was also in short supply, and the three frontier divisions each had a British field artillery brigade of the Royal Field Artillery with two batteries of 18-pounders and one battery of 4.5-inch howitzers, and an Indian mountain brigade with two batteries of 2.75-inch mountain guns.
 There were also two batteries of tractor-drawn 6-inch howitzers and two British mountain batteries of the Royal Garrison Artillery, which were reinforced with 3.7-inch mountain howitzers.
 However, most batteries had only four guns.
-Finally, there were also 15 pounder guns of the Frontier Garrison Artillery.
+Finally, there were also 15-pounder guns of the Frontier Garrison Artillery.